anirudhmlik/pan-rag-assignement/README.md

 ## Deployment Notes

-[cite_start]The `docker-compose.yml` provides a setup for local deployment. [cite: 24] For cloud environments (AWS, GCP, Azure), consider the following:
+The `docker-compose.yml` provides a setup for local deployment.
+For cloud environments (AWS, GCP, Azure), consider the following:

 * **Managed Databases**: Replace the `metadata_db` PostgreSQL container with a managed database service (e.g., AWS RDS, Azure SQL Database, Google Cloud SQL) for better scalability, reliability, and maintenance.
 Update `DATABASE_URL` accordingly.
 * **Managed Vector Stores**: For production-grade applications, consider managed vector databases like Pinecone, Weaviate, or ChromaDB Cloud.
 These offer better scalability and performance than a local FAISS index.
 If using them, update `app/services/ingest.py` and `app/services/retriever.py` to use their respective clients.